 With all of the death and destruction from Wednesday's tornadoes, a group of Union College students aren't wasting any time in lending a helping hand.

 They're a group of seven students and three staffers who are looking to make a difference in the lives of those affected by Wednesday's massive tornado outbreaks.
 They left Thursday night for Birmingham, Alabama.

-The group is made up of seven students and three staffers.
-They've responded to other disaster relief efforts in the past and there's no shortage of help they're willing to provide.
-Aaron Kent is on the Disaster Relief Team and says, "Our main goal in this situation is going to be to support the organization we're responding with.
-It's called Axe World Relief and we'll be delivering meals to victims of the tornado."
+The group has responded to other disaster relief efforts in the past and there's no shortage of help they're willing to provide.
+Aaron Kent is on the Disaster Relief Team and says, “Our main goal in this situation is going to be to support the organization we're responding with.
+It's called Axe World Relief and we'll be delivering meals to victims of the tornado.”

-The group plans on be back in Lincoln by next Wednesday.
+The group is planning to be back in Lincoln in one week.